I review the pros and cons of the Keto Diet and what I actually think about people using the ketogenic diet for weight loss.

 So one study looked at the long-term effects of a keto diet in obese patients and after 24 weeks, patients lost weight, reduced their total cholesterol, LDL, triglycerides and increased their HDL.
 Another study conducted on 132 obese patients found that the low carb (keto) group lost more weight than the low fat group while improving biomarkers like decreased triglycerides, improved insulin sensitivity, and decreased fasting glucose.
 This all was confirmed in a 2013 meta-analysis, 13 RCTs (1,569 participants) found that patients assigned to a very low carbohydrate diet resulted in greater weight loss compared to those assigned to a low-fat diet.

-Having said that, there are also studies suggesting that long term carbohydrate restriction diets (aka. the keto diet) may result in fast short term weight loss but people gain it all back in the long term.
+There are also studies suggesting that long term carbohydrate restriction diets may result in fast short term weight loss.
+The caveat is that these people gain it all back in the long term.
 An RCT put 63 individuals on a low-fat diet or a low carb diet, and the study found the low carb dieters lost more weight compared to the low fat group by month 3 and 6, but that the weight loss evened out by month 12.
 This was confirmed by a Meta-analysis which found that while low-carbers lost more weight than low-fat dieters but the differences disappeared by the one year mark.

-Another thing we know about diets and weight loss is that the results are not easily maintained.
+One thing we know about diets and weight loss is that they don’t work.
 I’ve written about this in depth with regards to the participants on the Biggest Loser.
 This was evident in a study analyzing 31 long term studies on dieting, which found 2/3 of dieters put back the weight they lost.
 Other research has reported the failure rate may be as high as 95%.
-This isn’t specific to the keto diet but rather, any diet that is restrictive and unrealistic may be nearly impossible to sustain.
+Any diet that is restrictive and unrealistic may be nearly impossible to sustain.

-So while the keto diet, like any diet, may result in weight loss, is it sustainable and what are the dangers of doing this long term?
+While the keto diet may result in weight loss, what are the dangers of doing this long term?

 Loss of Muscle Mass